-Prerequisites: BIOL 1114 or (BIOL 1113 and BIOL 1111) and CHEM 1515.
-Description: Introduction to research though the study of primary
+Prerequisites: BIOL 1114 and CHEM 1515.

+Description: Introduction to research though the study of primary research papers.
+Credit hours: 1

 BIOC 2202 Medicine and Molecules

 Description: Examination of specific diseases at all scales, from the biology of the causal agent to global impacts.
 The molecular biology of the agent, interactions with the human body, and the etiology, epidemiology, history and current state of the disease, ethical considerations, and prospects and cures.